 2. Roofing Rope Grab

-A roofing rope grab locks onto the rope and acts as a break.
-It lets you adjust how much rope you need and it won’t allow you to move more than you allowed to.
+A roofing rope grab locks onto the rope and acts as a brake.
+It lets you adjust how much rope you need and it won’t allow you to move more than you want to.

 Lifelines (ropes) are usually longer than needed, and you have to adjust the length of the lifeline to block you from going too far.